-The Remuneration Committee is comprised of the three non-executive directors and is chaired by Andrew Eastgate.
+The Remuneration Committee is comprised of the four independent Non-executive Directors and the Chairman, and is chaired by Andrew Eastgate.

-It establishes, on behalf of the board, the remuneration policy, approves specific arrangements for the Chairman and the executive directors, and reviews and comments upon the proposed arrangements for senior management so as to ensure consistency within the overall remuneration policy and group strategy.
+It establishes, on behalf of the Board, the remuneration policy, approves specific arrangements for the Executive Directors, and reviews and comments upon the proposed arrangements for senior management so as to ensure consistency within the overall remuneration policy and group strategy.

 A description of the activities of the Remuneration Committee can be found in our annual report and accounts.

 At least three members, all to be independent non-executive directors